-Trail 8 Loop is a 4.1 mile moderately trafficked loop trail located near Nashville, IN that features a lake and is rated as moderate.
+Trail 8 Loop is a 4.1 mile moderately trafficked loop trail located near Nashville, Indiana that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail meets up with trail 7 to go around the lake.
 It was awesome!
 Go the extra 1.5 miles around the lake i- it won't disappoint.

 Just an FYI - you might want to consider taking the trail clockwise (turn left at the first wooden bridge) otherwise you walk up the 150-step staircase instead of down it (:

 *NOTE* This trail is not ideal for older adults or individuals with mobility issues.
 If you're planning a trip with someone who needs these sorts of considerations, I recommend the Discovery Trail behind the Nature Center, the paved Friends Trail next to the fire tower, or possibly Trail 6 around Strahl Lake if they're up for a little bit more of a challenge!